Chapter 9 : Wither

-I could be getting heart surgery on that day, and I’d still say yes.
+I could be getting open heart surgery on that day, and I’d still push it back to tutor Ryan.

-“Thanks, Agatha.”
-Ryan said, “You have no idea how big of a help this is for me.”
+“Thanks, Agatha,” Ryan said, smiling warmly.
+“You have no idea how big of a help this is for me.”

-Ryan frowned a little.
-“Um...
-There’s just one little problem, though.”
-He said, his tone almost sheepish.
+Ryan frowned.
+“Um, there’s just one little problem, though," he began, his tone almost sheepish.

 “Well,” Ryan said.
-“I don’t think I’ll get it all at once, so we might have to do more than one session...
+“I might not get everything at once, so we could have to do more than one session.
 Is that okay?”

 YES.
 YES.
 YES.

-“Oh, well...
-I’m not sure...
-But that’ll probably be alright.”
+“Oh, well, I’m not sure.
+But that should be fine, yeah.”
 UNO DOS TRES CUATRO CINCO SEIS SIETE OCHO NUEVE DIEZ!
 DIEZ!
 DIEZ!

-Ryan looked immensely relieved, and, as we walked down the cold, empty corridor one last time, he said, “Thanks, Agatha.
-I totally owe you for this.”
+Ryan looked immensely relieved, and, as we began walking down the cold, empty corridor one last time, he said: “Thanks, Agatha.
+I totally owe you.”